cbrito/splunk-client/README.md

 ## Versioning

-As of 0.5, this software uses (Semantic Versioning)[http://semver.org/].
+As of 0.5, this software uses [Semantic Versioning](http://semver.org/).
 Basically, this means that any given minor release number is backwards compatible.
-Patch releases are just that, and major releases may break compatibility.
+Patch releases are just that, and major releases **may** break compatibility.

 If you contribute to this software, and I hope you do, please leave the VERSION file alone.
 Alternatively, update the VERSION file in a commit on it's own, so that we can cherry-pick around it when merging code.